Justices found common ground in controversial cases, largely side-stepping ideological splits

 This week’s campaign and free speech cases aside, the Supreme Court closed out its first term with Justice Amy Coney Barrett and a 6-3 conservative majority by showing surprising agreement on everything from Obamacare to religious freedom to the 2020 elections.

-David Cole, national legal director for the American Civil Liberties Union, said his organization could breathe a “sigh of relief” after fears of an aggressive court scything through precedent didn’t come to pass.
+David Cole, national legal director for the American Civil Liberties Union, said the term was “nowhere near as bad as people had thought” nine months ago, with the justices showing themselves to be less ideologically divided than the rest of the country on the big issues that came before them.

-“This is not a court that has divided like the rest of the country has on controversial issues,” he said on Wednesday.
-“It is nowhere near as bad as people had thought.”
+“I think with the very notable exception of the decision on the Voting Rights Act, the court largely confounded the predictions that it would decide cases on a 6 to 3 basis, that it would veer sharply to the right, that no liberal causes would ever have a chance of succeeding ever again,” he said.

-Mr. Cole spoke before Thursday’s hefty rulings, which did split 6-3 on cases that upheld Arizona’s election restrictions, and that struck down California’s attempt to get a look at secret tax documents identifying donors to nonprofit interest groups.
+The voting case was one of two hefty decisions that came down Thursday.
+It upheld Arizona’s election restrictions.
+The other struck down California’s attempt to get a look at secret tax documents identifying donors to nonprofit interest groups.

-In each of those rulings the six GOP-appointed justices were in the majority, and the three justices appointed by Democrats dissented.
+In each of those rulings, the six GOP-appointed justices were in the majority, and the three justices appointed by Democrats dissented.

 After the death of Justice Ruth Bader Ginsburg and the confirmation of Justice Barrett, the third Trump nominee to make the high court, liberal activists had feared and conservatives had anticipated plenty of those sorts of rulings, as the GOP-named justices flexed their muscle.